glesica/towervm/docs/assembly_language.md

 example, it can be pushed on to the stack before a jump) and it will be replaced with the correct literal when the program is assembled.

+### `START`

+Syntax: `START`

+This macro denotes the position in the program where execution should begin.
+During assembly, its position is recorded and included in the header metadata prepended to the binary.
+A valid program MUST include exactly one `START` macro usage.

 ## Literals

 Right now, only 32 bit integer literals are supported, but they may be written